 Energy efficiency offers near-term solutions to the issues of energy security and climate change.
 Energy efficiency improvements have a significant impact on system performance, the environment and employment.
 Demand-side management is one way to achieve large-scale energy efficiency improvements through targeted policies, managing electricity demand and market transformation.

-The Implementing Agreement for Co-operation on Technologies and Programmes for Demand-Side Management (DSM IA) focuses on electricity load shaping and load levelling, as well as cross-cutting issues such as resource planning, the role of municipalities, market transformation and technology procurement.
+The ETI focusing on efficiency in electricity demand (DSM) focuses on electricity load shaping and load levelling, as well as cross-cutting issues such as resource planning, the role of municipalities, market transformation and technology procurement.
 There are 15 Contracting Parties, including India, and two Sponsors.

 There are many types of policy instruments for achieving energy efficiency savings.
 Energy efficiency obligations (EEO)1 require parties to meet quantitative energy savings targets by delivering or procuring eligible energy savings.